andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_11_Task_gPPI.rst

 We will first demonstrate this with a single subject, and then with a group analysis.
 Go back to the Setup tab, and click on "Basic".
 Set the number of subjects to "1", and the CONN toolbox will ask which subjects you want to delete.
 Hold down shift and click to select subjects 2-6, so that only subject 1 remains.
 Click on the "Functional" button, and select the file ``sub-01_func_sub-01_task-arithm_run-01_bold.nii.gz``.
 This will replace the resting-state scan with a task-related scan.

 Then, click on the "Conditions" tab.
-Clicking on the ``+`` sign when you hover over the Conditions column will allow you to specify a new regressor.
-In the "Condition name" field, type ``control_condition``, and click on the dropdown menu below "Condition interval" to select "specify blocks/events".
+Clicking on the ``New`` sign when you hover over the Conditions column will allow you to specify a new regressor.
+In the "Condition name" field, type ``control_condition``, and click on the dropdown menu below "Condition definition" to select "task designs: condition present at blocks/events during selected session(s)".
 This will generate two new fields, "Onset" and "Duration", which you can use to specify when the condition happened, and for how long.
 Looking at the .tsv file, we see that the onsets were 21.5, 63.5, 105.5, and so on, while the durations were 18.5 for each event.
 Type the onsets and the durations for each occurrence of the control condition, and then press enter.
 You can then do the same for the other condition, which we will call ``main_condition``.

 Doing this once can be a useful exercise, but you most likely will not want to do this for large numbers of subjects.
 A better alternative is to load the .tsv files through the CONN GUI automatically, which will fill in all of the fields for you.
-Highlight the conditions you just created and click the ``-`` sign to remove them, and then click on the ``- condition tools:`` dropdown menu and select ``import condition info from text file(s)``.
+Highlight the conditions you just created and click the ``x`` sign to remove them, and then click on the ``- condition tools:`` dropdown menu and select ``import condition info from text file(s)``.
 Since this data is in `BIDS format <https://bids.neuroimaging.io/>`__, we can select the option ``BIDS-compatible``.
 (You can select either option for the single subject; when you have more sessions and more subjects, you will want to select the option "one *_events.tsv file in each subject/session folder.)
 When the onset files are loaded, you will see the following figure in the Study Design window:

 .. figure:: 11_StudyDesign.png